unahouExosite/docs/portals/README.md

 ### Themes

-Themes are designs that are applied to your domain.
-Only a domain administrator user can use these Theme APIs.
-All theme APIs share the same prefix: `/api/portals/v1/themes/`.
+Themes are designs applied to your domain.
+Only domain administrators can use the Themes APIs.
+All Themes APIs share the same prefix: `/api/portals/v1/themes/`.
-**Note: Image data can currently not be modified using this API**
+**Note: Image data cannot be modified using this API currently**

 #### Create theme

 `POST /api/portals/v1/themes`

-Create default theme the exosite system theme will be applied to the domain.
+Create a theme with default configuration.

 ##### Permissions